Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Curated examples

 \section{Curated examples}

 In this section we show several examples of error recovery using \cpctplus in different languages, to give some idea of what error recovery looks like in practise, and to emphasise that the algorithms in this paper are grammar neutral.
+All of these examples use the output from the \emph{nimbleparse} tool that is part of \emph{grmtools}.